Skip to main content

 • /var/log/syslog or /var/log/messages

-• Only provide root or sudo privileges to trusted users.
-Use the sudo command with care and audit /etc/sudoers to minimize access.
+• Grant root or sudo privileges only to trusted users.
+Use the sudo command carefully and audit the /etc/sudoers file to limit access.

-• Regularly review user accounts and remove unnecessary or inactive users.
+• Regularly review user accounts and remove any unnecessary or inactive users.

-• SELinux (on RHEL/CentOS) and AppArmor (on Ubuntu/Debian) provide mandatory access control, adding an additional layer of security by restricting programs from accessing specific system resources.
+• SELinux (on RHEL/CentOS) and AppArmor (on Ubuntu/Debian) provide mandatory access control, adding an extra layer of security by restricting programs from accessing specific system resources.

-• Use tools like Lynis to perform regular security audits and identify potential vulnerabilities:
+• Utilize tools such as Lynis to conduct regular security audits and identify potential vulnerabilities:

 sudo apt install lynis